-HOTR-1224 Hospitality Practicum Exp II 2.00 Credits
+HOTR-1224 Hospitality Prac Exp II

 Applies classroom concepts to practical situations in assigned departments at the Inn at Hocking College.
 Learners assume responsibility for the daily operation of one of three areas: food and beverage, rooms division or financial areas (night audit and cashier).
 Learners are assigned to learning teams as trainees.
 Includes assessment of both Success Skills and Program Outcomes and service learning projects.
-Class 1.00 Lab 7.00
+Class 1 Lab 7

-HOTR-1233 Food & Beverage Planning & Cost 2.00 Credits Controls
+HOTR-1233 Food & Beverage Plan&cost Ctrl